Master of Medical Science in Physician Assistant Studies, Glendale Campus

 - Students are required to complete a didactic course dedicated to the development of critical thinking skills and the application of evidence-based practices.
 The students then utilize these skills in interactive clinical case group discussions, simulation activities, clinical rotations, and assessments by faculty and preceptors throughout their training.

 - Faculty encourage, model, and assess professionalism, equity, and inclusion.
 Health Professionalism, during the first quarter, is a course devoted to teaching professionalism (values and ideals as described in 'Competencies for the PA Profession') and the program has implemented a code of professional conduct and dress code.
-The course also includes lecture-based discussions and a reflective essay related to cultural competence.
-The Professional Development year-long series includes new sessions on disparities in health care with case-based application.
+The course also includes lecture-based discussions and a the completion of modules including case studies highlighting social determinants of health.
+The Professional Development year-long series includes sessions on disparities in health care with case-based application along with didactic lectures dedicated to enhancing student success and in prevention of student and future clinician burnout.
 Upon matriculation, every student in the program is assigned a PA faculty mentor who monitors the student's professional and academic performance in the didactic and clinical phases of training.
 Additionally, students are evaluated by preceptors regularly throughout the clinical year on their professional conduct/demeanor, dependability/responsibility, educational attitude, and receptivity to feedback.

 The program has a continuous process of self-assessment that allows for data collection and subsequent analysis throughout the curriculum.
 A variety of perspectives are formally sought in this process including those of students, faculty, clinical preceptors, and graduates in the form of regularly scheduled surveys and evaluations.
 This serves to further improve the experience for students and is foundational to maintaining accreditation.